 EDP 404: Environmental Design Project

 E: Upper Division Writing Requirement

 Proficiency in writing, oral communication, and computer literacy will be encouraged in all students.
 In addition to CSK 302, these skills will be developed within the context of other formal coursework and no additional credits are required.
-To meet the upper-division writing requirement, students must submit two papers from any 300-level or 400-level course in the major to the Director of the SUS Undergraduate Program.
+To meet the upper-division writing requirement, students must submit two papers from any 300-level or 400-level course in the major to the Faculty Advisor of the EDP major.